| Hypertrophic Cardiomyopathy (HCM) | |||

 "Why should I spend the money to take my apparently healthy Sphynx cat to the cardiologist?"

 It appears the Sphynx breed might have a higher than normal percentage of cats affected by hypertrophic cardiomyopathy (HCM).
 HCM is a thickening of the left ventricle wall of the heart.
 Many cats that have heart conditions show no symptoms (ie heart murmur) when checked by a non-specialist vet, or by your regular vet.
-If you prefer/want to be proactive it is a good precaution to ensure you are breeding healthy cats.
+If you want to be proactive it is a good precaution to ensure you are breeding healthy cats or your pet cat is heart healthy.
 This exam not only checks for HCM, but other heart abnormalities as well.

 Why can't I just take my Sphynx to a regular vet?

-A board certified veterinary cardiologist is a licensed veterinarian who has obtained additional train-ing in veterinary cardiology and has been certified by the American College of Veterinary Internal Medicine (ACVIM).
+A board certified veterinary cardiologist is a licensed veterinarian who has obtained additional training in veterinary cardiology and has been certified by the American College of Veterinary Internal Medicine (ACVIM).
 They must go through years of rigorous training and keep their skills up to date by participating in continuing education programs.
-If the cat is not scanned by a board certified cardiologist, the report is not worth anything.
+If the cat is not scanned by a board certified cardiologist, the report is not worth anything. **Please do not accept scans done by "regular" vets.
+Some breeders do use regular vets and that is not acceptable.

 Now, you have decided to take your cat(s) for a scan.
 What is next?

-The first step is to find a BOARD CERTIFIED cardiologist.
-Here is a link that lists all the board certified veterinary cardiologists:
+The first step is to find a BOARD CERTIFIED cardiologist or ensure the cat you are purchasing was scanned by a board certified cardiologist.

 What to expect at the exam

 :The cardiologist will start with a complete physical exam.
-Heart murmurs can often be heard and detected with a stethoscope.
+Heart murmurs can detected with a stethoscope.
 The cardiologist will also check your pet‘s weight, pulse rate, the color of the mucous membranes, organs, as well as examine him or her for any physical evidence of fluid buildup in the abdomen or extremities.

 Usually, at the breeder clinics the diagnostic tests will include: